minetest-mods/player_monoids/API.md

 values together.
 For example, ```combine``` could multiply two speed multipliers together, and ```fold``` could multiply every value together.

-If you only define one of the two, the undefined one will be defined in terms of the one that is defined.
-However, it is better to define both for performance reasons.

 identity
 --------
 ```identity```, when combined with any other value, should result in the other